renyongfu/BuildingWebGames/Presentation/Week12/README.md

 ```

-28. How do you select elements with class name 'test'?
+28. How do you select elements with class name 'test' in CSS?
 ```javascript
 A) #test
 B) .test